 I have used Open Source software since the 1990s and have contributed to multiple projects.
 Today I support Open Source maintainers, and work on providing frameworks for successful adoption and contributions.

 Public speaking is a great opportunity for me to share my experience, and connect with the community.
 I have experience in doing lightning talks, technical talks, running workshops and other types of speaking.
+I'm a Level 2 Toastmaster.

 I believe tracking success of what I'm doing is essential.
 Without metrics to back up my work, I would not know what is working and what's not.
 If it's worth doing, it's worth tracking!